tct-neurips-2026/tct-crisis-detection/README.md

 TCT variants for fair comparison — specifically, we match gradient updates rather than epochs, since DA datasets are ~47× larger.
-TCT's efficiency relative to these baselines is architecture-dependent: for sequential encoders (GRU), TCT recovers 97% of DA-GRU's short-horizon gain at 1/47 the data cost;
+TCT's efficiency relative to these baselines is architecture-dependent: for sequential encoders (GRU), TCT recovers approximately 80% of DA-GRU's short-horizon gain at 1/47 the data cost;
 for attention-based encoders (BERT), exhaustive coverage provides substantially larger gains.